aptos-labs/developer-docs/docs/tutorials/first-transaction.md

 ### Step 4.3: Creating blockchain accounts

-In Aptos, each account must have an on-chain representation in order to receive tokens and coins and interact with other dApps.
+In Aptos, each account must have an on-chain representation in order to receive tokens and coins and interact with other dapps.
 An account represents a medium for storing assets; hence, it must be explicitly created.
 This example leverages the Faucet to create and fund Alice's account and to create but not fund Bob's account:

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">